Is therapy right for me?

 How Private is your office setting?

 Very.
-If you are like others who highly value their privacy, then you will appreciate two office features in particular.
+My office has two features in particular that I value for the added privacy.
 First, my exit door is separate from the waiting room entrance.
 This provides a qualitative advantage over other offices where clients have to exit back through the waiting room.
-In other words, after your session is over, you can continue processing your thoughts and feelings while you leave without the interruption of worrying who you might encounter in the waiting room.
+In other words, after your session is over, you can continue processing your thoughts and feelings while you leave without the interruption of worrying about who you might encounter in the waiting room.
 Second, I do not have a receptionist, my voicemail is confidential and answered only by me.
 If I am not able to answer the phone, I will respond personally to your message.

 Does your office provide Emergency Services?